+2024-25 2023-24 Note 1.2: Own-source income and revenue from the Australian Government \$ \$

+Own-source revenue

-Note 1.2: Own-source income and revenue from the Australian Government 2024-25 Ş 2023-24 \$ Own-source revenue Note 1.2A: Revenue from contracts with customers Australian Government entities (related parties) Total revenue from contracts with customers 80,000 80,000 100,000
+Note 1.2A: Revenue from contracts with customers Australian Government entities (related parties) 2,400,570 220,000 Total revenue from contracts with customers 2,400,570 220,000

 Revenue from contracts with customers is recognised when control has been transferred to the buyer.
 The FRDC determines a contract is in scope of AASB 15 when the performance obligations are required by an enforceable contract and the performance obligations within the enforceable contract are sufficiently specific to enable the FRDC to determine when they have been satisfied.
 The FRDC determines there to be an enforceable contract when the agreement creates enforceable rights and obligations.
-Performance obligations are sufficiently specific where the promises within the contract are specific to the nature, type, value and quantity of the services to be provided and the period over which the services must be transferred.
+Performance obligations are sufficiently specific to the nature, type, value and quantity of the services to be provided and the period over which the services must be transferred.